 As a leader, allow the Bible to expose brokenness and help the group follow the passage as it points toward a solution in Jesus Christ.
 This is how life change happens.
 If a group stops short of being a catalyst for life change, it has fallen short of all God intends for it.

 His love moves us to action.
-We’re not here just for theory, debate or platitudes.
-We exist to glorify God and be used by Him.
-Sometimes, when we share our faith, there’s an overwhelming sense that “God can use me!”
+You’re not here just for theory, debate or platitudes.
+You exist to glorify God and be used by Him.
+Sometimes, when you share our faith, there’s an overwhelming sense that “God can use me!”

 How do you build vision in your group?
 Here are some suggestions.